 EXPECTATIONS FROM STUDENTS: Physical Education is required all four years for graduation from Northwood-Kensett High School.
-The student is expected to be properly dressed and to put forth a good effort.
+The student is expected to be properly dressed (t-shirt/sweatshirt, shorts/sweatpants/athletic pants, and tennis shoes) and actively participate in all class activities.

-COURSE TITLE: Health I #410 GRADE LEVEL: 9 - 12
+COURSE TITLE: Health & Daily Living #410 GRADE LEVEL: 9 - 12